viz-cx/docs.viz.cx/docs/accounts.md

 [Format](#props-desc-table): Percentage

 The amount of energy that the account has left since the last transaction was sent.
 This parameter will update when the user submits a new transaction.
 The time it took to restore it will also be taken into account.
-The parameter is updated in such a way so as not to waste delegates' resources on unnecessary calculations.
+The parameter is updated in such a way so as not to waste witnesses' resources on unnecessary calculations.

 ### id